Duanne Moeser

 Duanne Moeser (born April 3, 1963) is a Canadian-German former professional ice hockey player.
-He is currently the sports manager for the Augsburger Panther of the Deutsche Eishockey Liga (DEL).
 He is a member of the German ice hockey hall of fame.

 Playing career

 Moeser attended Cornell University from 1982 to 1986, serving as team captain his junior and senior year, while winning multiple awards and accomplishments.
 In 1987, Moeser landed his first contract in Germany, signing with ERC Sonthofen, where he stayed until 1989.

 Moeser then played 15 seasons with the Augsburger Panther, interrupted by stints at EC Kassel, Eisbären Berlin, EA Kempten and Starbulls Rosenheim, and is Augsburg's team's all-time leading scorer.
 He had his jersey number 7 retired by the club.

 National team

-Moeser received German citizenship during his career: In 1997, at the age of 34, he made his debut on the German Men's National Team. and appeared in a total of four games for Germany.
+Of German descent, Moeser received German citizenship during his career.
+In 1997, at the age of 34, he made his debut on the German Men's National Team, and appeared in a total of four games for Germany.